Ab Aeterno: Plot

 Jacob explains the function of the island, using a wine bottle as an analogy: the island acts as a cork that keeps "the darkness" from escaping and spreading.
-The Man in Black finds people are inherently evil, while Jacob believes they are inherently good.
+The Man in Black believes people are inherently corrupt, while Jacob believes they are inherently good.
 To this end, Jacob brings people to the island, so they may disprove the Man in Black; however, he does not believe in telling people what to do, since this would negate their free will.
-When Ricardo points out that the Man in Black can corrupt others, with himself as an example, Jacob suggests Ricardo become his representative, in return for a reward of his choice.
-After having to turn down Ricardo's requests to see his dead wife, and to be absolved for his sins, Jacob grants Ricardo immortality.
-Ricardo returns to the Man in Black, who states that his offer is still open.
+When Ricardo points out that the Man in Black can corrupt others, with himself as an example, Jacob suggests Ricardo become his representative.
+He offers to reward Ricardo with anything he wants in return.
+After Jacob admits he cannot bring Isabella back or absolve Ricardo of his sins, Ricardo asks to live forever so that he never has to go to Hell- something that Jacob can grant him.
+Ricardo returns to the Man in Black, who states that his offer will always be open.
 He gives Ricardo the cross necklace that Isabella gave him just before she died, and Ricardo buries it on the island.

 Back to 2007, Richard visits the site where he has buried his wife's necklace, shouting that he has changed his mind and wishes to join the Man in Black.
 Instead, Hurley arrives and communicates with the dead Isabella, acting as an intermediary between Richard and his wife.
-She explains that Richard must stop the Man in Black from leaving the island, or else "we all go to Hell."
+She explains that Richard must stop the Man in Black from leaving the island.
 The Man in Black, in the form of John Locke (Terry O'Quinn), watches them from a distance.

 In another flashback, Jacob visits the Man in Black and tells him that he will never let him leave the island.
-The Man in Black insists he'll kill Jacob some day, but Jacob retorts that another will just take his place; the former responds that he will simply kill them too.
+The Man in Black insists he'll kill Jacob some day, but Jacob retorts that someone else will take his place; the former responds that he will simply kill them too.
 Jacob then gives him the corked wine bottle, which the Man in Black breaks.